kunalj101/python_intro_hackathon/chapter1.md

 Time to get our hands dirty now.
 We will use Python to run a simple program!

 *** =instructions
-- The first line just adds 2 numbers (1 & 2).
+- The first line just adds two numbers (1 & 2).
-- Write a line of code in line 4, which adds number 3 and number 4 and assigns it to a variable addition2
+- Write a line of code in line 4, which adds the number 3 and the number 4 and assigns it to a variable addition2